dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ### What the company wants

 As mentioned above, recommender systems generate a lot of the revenue for many of the major brands in the world.
 For some, it is the front and center way that a user interacts with the product (ex: Facebook's news feed).
-For others, it might supplement the core functionality of the product through personalization (ex: Google's search engine) or might be a way to keep a user engaged as long as possible (ex: Youtube's up next feature).
+For others, it might supplement the core functionality of the product through personalization (ex: Google's search engine) or might be a way to keep a user engaged as long as possible (ex: YouTube's up next feature).

 No matter how you frame it, businesses are businesses, and they are driven by different goals than the consumers.
 Improving customer experience is paramount for all businesses, and for web-based businesses, this often results in trying to make the experience more personalized for each individual user, creating the need for a recommender system.